The Heart-shaped map of Hajji Ahmed

 Recording an Ottoman-Venetian world map

-In 2019, the Biblioteca Marciana started a project concerning a new philological edition of the Heart-shaped map of Hajji Ahmed (also known as Mappa Turchesca), involving the memoranda of understanding between the Venetian institutes of IUAV University and the Academy of Fine Arts.
-In February 2019, Factum Foundation collaborated with the IUAV CIRCE Photogrammetry Lab to record the original cherry-wood printing blocks in high resolution.
-The recording was part of an initiative led by ARCHiVe (Analysis and Recording of Cultural Heritage in Venice), and was framed as a comparative study designed to assess the merits of three recording techniques: photogrammetry, laser scanning, and the Lucida 3D Scanner.
+In 2019, the Biblioteca Marciana started a project concerning a new philological edition of the Heart-shaped map of Hajji Ahmed, involving a memorandum of understanding between the Venetian institutes of IUAV University Venice (Istituto Universitario di Architettura di Venezia) and the Academy of Fine Arts.
+In February 2019, Factum Foundation/ARCHiVe collaborated with the IUAV CIRCE Photogrammetry Lab to record the original cherry-wood printing blocks in high resolution.
+This initiative, led by ARCHiVe, sought to compare and assess the respective merits of the three recording techniques:

 © Factum Foundation